naveenamp88/my-CV-page/README.md

 ## As Resource Person

+- One-day FDP on "Enhancing the Quality of Higher Education through Ranking and Accredidation Metrics" at Nandha Engineering College, Erode during Jan 2025.
+- FDP on "The impact of Research Publications of NIRF Ranking and Institutional Recognition" at Dr. N.G.P.
+Arts and Science College, Coimbatore during Jan 2025.
 - One-day Guest Lecture on Machine Learning Algorithms at Avinashilingam University, Campus-II, Coimbatore during Jan 2024.
 - One-day Guest Lecture on Linear Control Systems at Electrical and Electronics Engineering, Kalasalingam Academy of Research and Education during Dec 2019.
 - One-day Guest Lecture on Signal Processing Using MATLAB at Veerachamy Chettiar College of Engineering and Technology, Puliangudi during Aug 2016.